Drawing Skills for Field Notebooks

 It’s not an art course

-You can use these skills to create artwork in almost any medium.
-It’s not a science course either—but, the visual thinking tools taught here can help a person to think about, record in memory, and communicate complex ideas of all kinds.
-This course is about thinking out of the box, pushing the envelope, expanding the edges of your awareness.
-Art and science working together can do this better than either approach alone.
+The visual thinking tools taught here can help a person to think about, record in memory, and communicate complex ideas of all kinds.
+To think outside the collective box, you first have to get out of your own box.
+As we expand the edges of our awareness, art and science working together can do this better than either approach can alone.